marion-an/SoftwareTesting-Assignment1/Documentation.md

 While exploring the program with some inputs it seems to be working for ordered arrays with multiple elements.
 However if two empty arrays are given the program returns `-1.0`.
 This behaviour is not specified in the readme, means the needed behaviour would need to be clarified with the stakeholders.
 Also the program seems to return `-1.0` for input arrays with a single elements.

 ### 3. Input/Output domains

-The input are two integer arrays `nums1` and `nums2` both arrays can be null, empty, one element, multiple elements, sorted, unsorted, only positive numbers, including negative numbers.
-Additionally the combined size of the arrays can either be odd or even.
-Note in the following list for simplicity redundant information is not listed e.g. nums1 and nums2 with exchanged values.
+possible input for `nums1` respectively `nums2`
+- `input arrays` can be null
+- `input arrays` can be empty
+- `input arrays` can have one element
+- `input arrays` can have multiple elements
+- `input arrays` can have even amount of elements
+- `input arrays` can have odd amount of elements
+- `input arrays` can have only positive elements
+- `input arrays` can have negative elements

+combination of input parameters
 - `nums1` is null `nums2` is null
 - `nums1` is null `nums2` is empty
 - `nums1` is null `nums2` has 1 element